-Overall, biotin measurements in this batch analysis ranged from 571 mcg to 10700 mcg per serving, deviating from label claims by an average of 14%.
-2 out of every 3 products recorded less biotin than claimed, with one product recording as little as 57% of its label claim for biotin.
+Overall, biotin measurements in this batch analysis ranged from 1,130 mcg to 10,700 mcg per serving, deviating from label claims by an average of 5%.
+4 out of the 7 products recorded less biotin than claimed.
 All products passed heavy metal screenings.

 For the US population, biotin deficiency is rare, but can lead to skin rash, hair loss, high cholesterol, and heart problems.
 To prevent deficiencies, the Adequate Intake (AI) per day for biotin has been defined as 30 mcg for most adults and 35 mcg for breastfeeding women.
 Claims that biotin intake above this level is effective for treating acne, eczema, and hair loss have not been proven1.
 Currently, biotin does not have an established Tolerable Upper Intake Level (UL) as reports of side effects are limited.
 Biotin has been found to be safe even at doses of up to 10000 mcg per day2.

 Analytical Chemistry Methods: LC-UVDAD (biotin); ICP-MS (arsenic, cadmium, lead, mercury).